CleasbyCode/jdvrif/README.md

 # jdvrif

-A simple command-line tool to embed & extract any file type via a JPG image file.
+A simple command-line tool to embed and extract any file type via a JPG image file.
 Share your "*file-embedded*" image on the following compatible sites.

 Image size limit is platform dependant:-